prakhar1989/awesome-courses/README.md

   - This course discusses the complexity-theory foundations of modern cryptography, and looks at recent results in the field such as Fully Homomorphc Encryption, Indistinguishability Obfuscation, MPC and so on.
 - [CS278](http://www.cs.berkeley.edu/~luca/cs278-08/) **Complexity Theory** *UC Berkeley*
   - An graduate level course on complexity theory that introduces P vs NP, the power of randomness, average-case complexity, hardness of approximation, and so on.
+- [CS103](http://web.stanford.edu/class/cs103/) **Mathematical Foundations of Computing** *Stanford University*
+  -  CS103 is a first course in discrete math, computability theory, and complexity theory.
+In this course, we'll probe the limits of computer power, explore why some problems are harder to solve than others, and see how to reason with mathematical certainty.
+  -  Links to all lectures notes and assignments are directly on the course page

 ### Introduction to CS
 - [CS 10](https://inst.eecs.berkeley.edu/~cs10/fa14/) **The Beauty and Joy of Computing** *UC Berkeley*